Pascal Atuma

-Early life

 Pascal Atuma is a Nigerian actor, director, screenwriter, and film producer, and entrepreneur.
 He is the CEO of TABIC Record Label.
 Born in Ikwuano, Umuahia, Abia State, he attended Government College, Umuahia, and attended University of Port Harcourt, Rivers State.
 He attended KD Conservatory-College of Film & Dramatic Arts in Dallas, Texas, US, and was awarded a Certificate in Entrepreneurship Specialization from the University of Pennsylvania.

 Career

 He starred in films including Sweet Revenge, Eat my Shorts by Lions Gate, Bloodlines, LAPD African Cops, The Other Side of Love, My American Nurse, and Secret Past.
 He was the host of One-World with Pascal Atuma, The House of Commons.
 He directed the first thirteen episodes of Professor Johnbull and Clash (2019).

 He has a partnership deal with Kastina State Ministry of Youths and Sports Development.

 Personal life

 The Nigerian actor resides in Canada.